SeanKilleen/seankilleen.github.io/_posts/2022-10-17-hacktoberfest-theme-spellchecking.md

 Looking for something to complete your #hacktoberfest challenge while feeling good about it?
 Want to make a difference in the docs of a large project?

 Try this approach and let me know how you do!
 I'm also happy to get you un-stuck; tag me into any PR where you're hitting an issue on this.
+Show us your progress in the comments!